Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/stock-skylines.md

 ## Overview

 I was curious about visualizing many years of stock data in various condensed forms.
 One way that came to mind was to plot returns on a three-dimensional chart, where the x-component of the data was the twelve months of the year, the y-component was an ascending range of years, and the z-component was the monthly return for the intersection of each particular month and year.
+When viewed with multiple years' worth of data, the figures begin to resemble a city.

 ## Method